 - Fever (temperature higher than 37.5°C)

 In the health surveillance form, the traveler will be expected to fill in the following details:

 - Date of arrival in Kenya

-There are 18 countries whose citizens are exempt from quarantine upon arrival as long as they meet the following criteria:
+There are over 180 countries and territories whose citizens do not have to quarantine upon arrival as long as they meet the following criteria:

 - The passenger does not have a body temperature above 37.5°C (99.5°F)

 - The passenger does not have a persistent cough, difficulty breathing or other flu-like symptoms